-THE UK ARTSCIENCE PRIZE
+THE UK ARTSCIENCE

 A catalyst for student learning through the passionate pursuit of innovative art and design ideas at the cutting edge of science.

 The UK ArtScience Prize was launched in 2013 and managed by Ignite!, working with Ravensbourne in London and Landau Forte College in Derby.
 At Ravensbourne the programme is run in-school as part of the Further Education class final major project, with 25 students taking part.
 In Derby, we partnered with the Derby Silk Mill to deliver the UK ArtScience Prize as an in-school model for 30 year 9 students.

 Throughout the UK ArtScience Prize programme, students were mentored by artists and scientists and guided through the Ideas Translation process.
 They collaborated with experts and took part in workshops and cultural and cross-site field trips.
 In May, the students from both sites presented their ideas to a panel of judges.